 so that you’re not picking up every bug and illness that the kids bring home from school/nursery.
 This is a great time to get the slow cooker out and fill it with hearty stews with loads of veg to keep your vitamin levels up and your body nourished.

 Now this one is super important!
-Whether you brave the outdoors or do one of our ‘Workout Wednesdays’, just get your body moving, you’ll feel so much better for it.
+Whether you brave the outdoors or do one of our back catalogue of ‘Workout Wednesdays’, just get your body moving, you’ll feel so much better for it.
 It’ll also motivate you to be more active overall.
 If outside exercise is something you really can't face on the colder days, or you don’t want to head out in the dark, find a great at home workout programme to get you moving.
 We love CARiFiT(workout with your baby) and the Bump Plan’s Postnatal Plan both of which can be streamed online.

 Get out early in the day